 It's important that none of these functions actually mutate the contents of EnzoPhysicsFluidProps.
-As in the Hydro/MHD Infrastructure section, many of these function operations act on the contents of ViewMap rather than directly on Block objects for additional flexibility.
-As an aside, the signatures of these methods actually use EnzoEFltArrayMap, which is an alias of ViewMap<enzo_float> (for historic reasons).
+As in the Hydro/MHD Infrastructure section, many of these function operations act on the contents of EnzoEFltArrayMap rather than directly on Block objects for additional flexibility.